Some links in this post may be affiliate links

 Use water that is at room temperature to water the plant to avoid shocking the plant as it can cause sudden leaf loss.

 Make sure that the pot has a drainage hole and the soil is free-draining to prevent the plant from sitting in soggy soil which can result in rotting and death of the plant.
+Be careful not to wet the foliage to avoid fungal diseases or water from the bottom instead.

-Propeller Plant prefers an average warmth between 15-260C during the growing season and a minimum of 100C in the cold season.
+Propeller Plant prefers an average warmth of 15-260C during the growing season and a minimum of 100C in the cold season.
 Keep it away from cold drafts like windy doors and windows as they can cause brown leaf spots.

 Make sure that there is good air circulation for the Scarlet Paintbrush Plant to prevent fungal disease infestations which are prevalent in damp, poorly aerated conditions.

 The best soil for Propeller Plant should be rich in organic matter, loose and free-draining to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out fast enough.
+Cactus and succulents soils are perfect for this plant.

 Repot Propeller Plant at the beginning of the growing season only when it becomes pot-bound.
 Use a pot that is only one size larger than the current one to avoid overpotting as it is a slow grower.

+Confirm that the pot has a drainage hole to prevent the soil from getting soggy to avoid root-rot.
 Use a clay pot for Scarlet Paintbrush Plant as a clay pot is porous and allows the soil to dry out faster preventing it from staying wet for too long.
+Take a look at these terracotta pots with saucer on Amazon.

 Pruning Propeller Plant is easy as it involves removal of any dead or diseased leaves and spent flowers to keep it neat and also discourage pest and disease infestations.